adamscott/godot-website/collections/_release_4_5/entry-general-editor-editor-language-can-switch-on-demand.md

 text: |
   Changing the editor language no longer requires an editor restart.

+  For editor plugin developers, this feature can be quite handy in order to test your translations.

-  That's now the occasion to test the editor in all the languages it supports!
+  For everyone else, that's now the occasion to test the editor in all the languages it supports!
 contributors:
   - name: Tomasz Chabora
     github: KoBeWi